Skip to content

 Top Programs

 The fields Villa Maria College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Buffalo, New York, Villa Maria College keeps admissions accessible, extending offers to roughly 87% of those who apply.
-The school reports a graduation rate of roughly 31%.
+Based in Buffalo, New York, Villa Maria College admits most of the students who apply; the acceptance rate is roughly 87%.
+The graduation rate is roughly 31%.

-Ten years out, alumni of Villa Maria College report median earnings of $38,857; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Villa Maria College report median earnings of $38,857, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs around the national average at Villa Maria College, with an economic connectedness score of 0.89 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs around the national average at Villa Maria College.
+Its economic connectedness score is 0.89, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.15).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools